“Texas, our Texas! All hail the mighty State!

 Texas, as wide as it is, offers many places for destinations or starting points for the car transport industry.
 This has also allowed many routes to surge in order to service customer’s different needs.
 These major points are located almost strategically in the map to cover point to point the state.

-On the eastern side of the state you will first find Houston, one of the most important points as it near to the ports and major movement center for transportation.
+On the eastern side of the state you will first find Houston, one of the most important points as it near to the ports and major center for vehicle shipping services.
 Also main routes cross through the city, therefore many drivers pass at some point through Houston, even if the final destination is far from here.

-If you keep going southwest, you will get to San Antonio, another major point in movement.
+If you keep going southwest, you will get to San Antonio, another major point.
 San Antonio is one of the last major points before crossing to the southern peak of Texas, which although has nearby ports and the border is not as transited.

 Moving a little north from San Antonio, is Austin, the state capital, and as capital will always be a major point of attraction.
 Austin is located almost in the middle of the state and is crossed by a couple main routes.